 Temple of Concordia:

 The Temple of Concordia is by far the highlight of Agrigento and it really deserves this honor.
-It’s simply impossible not to feel breathtaken when you set my eyes on its symmetrical golden marble columns.
-The Temple of Concordia is the world’s best preserved doric temple, along with the Parthenon of Athens, and you probably recognize its facade from the UNESCO’s logo, in which it was inspired.
+It’s simply impossible not to feel breathtaken when you set your eyes on its symmetrical golden marble columns.
+The Temple of Concordia is the world’s best preserved doric temple, along with the Parthenon of Athens, and you probably recognize its façade from the UNESCO’s logo, in which it was inspired.
 Its fantastic conservation state is due to the fact that it was converted into a christian basilica during the 6th century.
 That’s why so many tombs can be seen around the temple.

 The Temple of Concordia has the amazing power of making you travel in time to Ancient Greece.
 From one moment to another, you find yourself imagining men and women with white tunics and leather sandals discussing politics and philosophy while slowly strolling along Akragas, always with their eyes fixed on the blue infinity of the Mediterranean Sea, the perfect backgroud for such a beautiful labyrinth of whitewashed columns and fragant altars.